 Massive Plugin Ecosystem

-Need a specific integration?
+Need a very specific integration?
 There's probably a WordPress plugin for it.
-This ecosystem is genuinely valuable if you need functionality that would be expensive to custom-build.
+Events calendar.
+Membership system.
+Multi-vendor marketplace.
+LMS for course delivery.
+Directory listings.
+This ecosystem is genuinely valuable when you need functionality that would be expensive to custom-build.

 Where Next.js Wins